 I can give not what men call love;

 The worship the heart lifts above

 And the Heavens reject not,-

 The desire of the moth for the star,

 From the sphere of our sorrow?

 The Friday Poem is a well-loved staple at Pan Macmillan and we enjoy choosing them each week, just as much as you do reading them.
 That’s why we wanted to let you know the Friday Poem is changing.
-The Friday Poem will no longer be posted online on the Literary Blog, but will be sent via email to those subscribed to Picador Poetry.
-Now you can discover the Friday Poem in your inbox every week - simple.
+The Friday Poem will no longer be posted online on the Literary Blog, but will be sent via email so please subscribe below.